Drassil/git-wiki-theme/docs/areatrigger_teleport.md

 ### VerifiedBuild

-This field is used by the TrinityDB Team to determine whether a template has been verified from WDB files.
+This field was used to determine whether a template has been verified from WDB files.

 If value is 0 then it has not been parsed yet.